CitrineInformatics/citrine-python/docs/source/workflows/getting_started.rst

 -  Material candidates are pulled from the design space.
 -  The predictor adds additional information to the candidates.
--  Enriched candidates are scored
+-  Enriched candidates are scored.
 -  The Citrine Platform selects the next batch of candidates to pull from the design space.

 After a given number of iterations, candidates are ranked according to their score and the best materials are returned.